How to Choose Homeowners Insurance in Louisiana

 - Age and condition of your home.
 Older homes, especially those with outdated electrical, plumbing, or roofing systems, tend to carry higher premiums.
 Updating these systems can sometimes earn you a discount.
 Beyond price, many carriers have underwriting restrictions on the age of those systems, which means they won't even quote you.
 Fewer carriers willing to write your home means less competition and a higher rate.

 - Roof type and age.
 Your roof is your home's first line of defense.
-A newer roof in good condition, particularly one rated for high winds, can significantly reduce your premium.
+A newer roof in good condition, particularly one rated for high wind, can significantly reduce your premium.

 - Claims history.
 If you have filed multiple claims in recent years, insurers may view you as a higher risk.
 Even claims filed by previous owners of your home can affect your rate.

 - Deductible.
-Choosing a higher deductible lowers your premium, but it means you will pay more out of pocket when you file a claim.
-Many Louisiana policies also include a separate, percentage-based hurricane or named storm deductible, often 2% to 5% of your dwelling coverage.
+Choosing a higher deductible lowers your premium, but it means you'll pay more out of pocket when you file a claim.
+Many Louisiana policies also include a separate, percentage based hurricane or named storm deductible, often 2–5% of your dwelling coverage.
 Make sure you understand how that works before you commit.

 Tips for Comparing Policies

-When you are ready to shop for homeowners insurance, keep these guidelines in mind.
+When you're ready to shop for homeowners insurance, keep these guidelines in mind.

 - Look beyond the price tag.
-The cheapest policy is not always the best one.
-Pay attention to coverage limits, exclusions, and the insurer's reputation for handling claims.
-After a major storm, you want a company that will actually be there for you.
+The cheapest policy isn't always the best one.
+Pay attention to coverage limits, exclusions, and the carrier's financial rating.
+After a major storm, you want a company that can actually pay claims.
+We cover what makes a carrier "best" in Louisiana in more detail.

 - Read the exclusions carefully.
-Know what is not covered.
+Know what isn't covered.
 In Louisiana, common exclusions include flood damage, mold, and sometimes wind damage in coastal areas.
+We put together a list of the most common homeowners insurance myths in Louisiana to help you avoid surprises.

 - Review your policy annually.
 Construction costs change, your home's value changes, and your coverage needs may shift over time.
-A quick annual review helps make sure you are not overpaying or underinsured.
+A quick annual review helps make sure you're not overpaying or underinsured.

 Why Working with an Independent Agent Matters

 Shopping for homeowners insurance on your own can be overwhelming, especially in a state like Louisiana where the market is complex and constantly shifting.
-That is where an independent insurance agent makes a real difference.
+That's where an independent insurance agent makes a real difference.

 Because an independent agent isn't tied to a single company, they can shop your coverage across multiple carriers and help you find the right fit for your situation.